$17M

 towns — one farm visit each

-Save CT Farms is a statewide campaign to strengthen Connecticut’s Right to Farm laws so they match how family farms, forest operations, and local growers actually work today—production, education, on-farm sales, conservation, and the community connections that keep land in agriculture.
+Protect CT Farms is a statewide campaign to strengthen Connecticut’s Right to Farm laws so they match how family farms, forest operations, and local growers actually work today—production, education, on-farm sales, conservation, and the community connections that keep land in agriculture.

-Right to Farm was never meant to be a empty promise on paper.
+Right to Farm was never meant to be an empty promise on paper.
 When statutes and local ordinances do not clearly protect lawful modern farm activities, neighbors’ complaints, cease-and-desist orders, and years of permit fights can matter more than what happens in the field.

 Through the 169 Towns Tour, farm stories, and advocacy for a statewide Right to Farm update, we are asking lawmakers, selectmen, and zoning boards in every municipality to align state law with the economics and stewardship of 21st-century Connecticut agriculture.